alilynnh/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter analysis for my main squeeze Louise.
+An analysis of kickstarter campaigns conducted for my main squeeze Louise.